 HBM4EU is a joint effort of 28 countries, the European Environment Agency and the European Commission, co-funded under Horizon 2020.

-The HBM4EU initiative represents a novel collaboration between scientists and chemical risk assessors and risk managers, including several Commission services, EU agencies and representatives for the national level.
-The project has built bridges between the research and policy worlds in order to deliver benefits to society in terms of enhanced chemical safety.
+The HBM4EU initiative represents a novel collaboration between scientists and chemical risk assessors and risk managers, including several Commission services, European agencies and national representatives.
+The project will build bridges between the research and policy worlds and deliver benefits to society in terms of enhanced chemical safety.

 The HBM4EU project was launched in 2016 with the aim of improving the collective understanding of human exposure to hazardous chemicals and developing HBM as an exposure assessment method.
 The project had €74m in funding and jointly implemented by 120 partners from 28 participating countries – 24 EU member states plus Norway, Switzerland, Iceland and Israel and the European Environment Agency.
 One of its aims was to ensure the sustainability of HBM in the EU beyond 2021.
 The project ended in June 2022.
 The website will not be updated any longer, except the page on peer reviewed publications, but will be online until 2032.